michaelrogers/hapi-dust-template/README.md

 # hapi-dust-template
-Creating a project template using Hapi and Dustjs
+A basic project template using Hapi and Dustjs.